HanyuWu1997/hanyuwu1997.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am now a PhD student at Donghua university, major in materials science.
+<p>I am now a PhD student at Donghua university, major in materials science.</p>
 I graduated from North University of China with a bachelor’s degree and from Donghua university with a master’s degree, supervised by <a href='https://scholar.google.com/citations?user=XNfBojkAAAAJ&hl=en&oi=ao'>Prof. Xunda Feng</a>.
 My research interests are focused on lyotropic Liquid crystal, polymerizable amphiphiles and nanostructured polymer.